-Hoodectomy is a simple out patient procedure that generally takes 30-40 minutes and performed under general anesthesia.
-It is also often carried out in conjunction with vaginoplasty or labiaplasty.
-As the clitoral and labial tissue is blood and collagen rich and well supplied they heal rapidly after the surgery, however patients should follow up with the pre and post-operation instructions of their surgeon to guarantee the best recovery.
+Hoodectomy is an out-patient procedure which may takes 30-40 minutes and performed under general anesthesia.
+It can also be carried out in conjunction with vaginoplasty or labiaplasty.
 Patients can experience a temporary mild discomfort and swelling within few days following the surgery.
 Patients should also avoid all physical exercise and sexual activity for up to 6 weeks according to the surgeons instructions.

 The aim of this article is to give you a general information about the surgical intervention in question.
 You need to make more research about possible complications and risks of this selected procedure in order to make an informed decision.
 Please note that complications occur more frequently with patients who are obese, smoke, and have a history or lung or other chronic underlying medical conditions.